oussamalamlihe/admin_user_path/README.md

 ## Installation

-Admin Login Path can be installed via the [standard Drupal installation process](http://drupal.org/node/895232).
+Admin Login Path can be installed via the drush command en or via BO interface [/admin/modules].

 ## Configuration